Before Your Eyes: The Game You Control With a Blink — Interview

 An eye-opening chat

-Developing a title like this was uncharted territory; this is a game whereby the player moves through the world by physically blinking at their webcam, after all.
-Following the story of his life from child to adult one blink at a time, we see the world through the eyes of Benjamin Brynn.
-It’s a touching and seamlessly integrated tale.
-Development got going through the reunion of friends from the same Californian neighbourhood, but the game began as project leader Will Hellwarth’s thesis project.
+Developing a title like this was uncharted territory — this is a game whereby the player moves through the world by physically blinking at their webcam, after all.
+In what is a touching and beautifully seamless tale, we follow protagonist Benjamin Brynn from child to adult one blink at a time.
+Development started through the reunion of friends from the same Californian neighbourhood, but the game began as project leader Will Hellwarth’s thesis project.

 “He discovered the capability of these commercial webcams to do eye-tracking,” Graham explained.
 “Will had this idea of having a life flash before your eyes.
 That was the initial concept that he got excited about, and he knew early on that it was going to be very story heavy.”